ivarref/rewriting-history/README.md

 This is important because the rewriting will cause the entity ID of the top level datom and its children to change.

-Graph structures or loops is not supported.
-The entity must be a tree.